Gavin Palin

 Every death has to be registered and should be registered in the district in which the death took place.
 This must be done

-within 5 days of the death taking place.
+within 5 days following the paperwork being received in their office.
 The opening hours of the Registrar’s offices vary and most of them operate an appointment system.
 We can advise you on telephone numbers and opening hours of the Registrars.

 One of the following must register the death -